How to maintain a water feature

-Preparing your fish ponds or water features for winter
+Preparing your water features for winter

 I remember as a kid my Mom telling me to slow down.
 “Don’t always be in such a hurry, time goes by way too fast.”
 At the time I just thought, “What the heck does she know?”
 Turns out she knew a whole lot – and not just that time does go by fast, but about a lot of things.
 I guess it takes getting older, and hopefully wiser, to appreciate someone else’s wisdom.